 Obviously, this round goes to the Toyota Wigo.
 Can the Mirage catch up?
 Luckily, there are more things to consider when buying a car aside from its price.

 Then there’s the engine.
-The Mirage has a bigger 76 hp 1.2L 3-cylinder engine versus the Wigo’s 65 hp 1.0L 3-cylinder.
-An 11 hp difference may not sound a lot, but it come in handy when you’re carrying a full load.
-The Mirage also has Continuous Variable Transmission (CVT) that’s known to give good fuel mileage, while the Wigo comes with a 4-speed automatic.
+The new Mirage still has its 76 hp 1.2L 3-cylinder engine versus the Wigo’s 65 hp 1.0 L 3-cylinder.
+Like its price, the 11 hp gap may not sound like a lot, but it could come handy when carrying a full load.
+Moreover, the Mirage also has a Continuous Variable Transmission (CVT) that’s known to give good fuel mileage, while the Wigo comes with a 4-speed automatic.

 With regards to dimensions, the Mirage measures at 3,710 mm in length and 1,665mm in width.
 In contrast, the Wigo is shorter by 110 mm and narrower by 45 mm, but is slightly taller by 20 mm.
 Although both can seat 5 people, with identical 2,450 mm wheelbases, passengers might appreciate the Mirage’s extra wiggle room.

 Safety & Security

 In the end, it’s really down to preference, because both brands offer a great package for a price that won’t break the bank.
 We suggest go take the Wigo and Mirage out on a test drive and see which one you really like.